jack-thant/SC2006-Hawkar/api_doc.md

 {
     [
       {
+        "reviewID": 1,
+        "reviewText": "Hot and spicy!
+It is very delicious!! 😋", "rating": 5,
+        "isReported": true,
+        "reportText": "This review is spam",
+        "reportType": "spam",
+        "consumerID": 2,
         "stallID": 1,
-        "rating": 1.2,
+        ...
+      }
+      {
+        "reviewID": 2,
+        "reviewText": "Nice and cosy environment to eat mala with friends >.<", "rating": 5,
         "isReported": true,
-        "reviewText": "This is a sample review",
+        "reportText": "This review is irrelevant",
-        "reportType": "type of report",
+        "reportType": "irrelevant",
-        "consumerID": 8,
+        "consumerID": 3,
-        "reportText": "This is not okay"
-      },
-      {
         "stallID": 1,
-        "rating": 1.2,
-        "isReported": true,
-        "reviewText": "This is a sample review",
-        "reportType": "type of report",
-        "consumerID": 8,
-        "reportText": "This is not okay"
+        ...
       },
     ]
 }
 ```

-### `AddReview` - POST
+### `AddReview` - POST ✅

 Adds a new review for a stall.